Kiricon/MaterialGraph.js/README.md

 The files need for installation are located at /dist

 ## Use
 To use material graph simply import the MaterialGraph.min.js file in to your project and then create a new instance of the Graph class.
-The graph class takes two variables on instantiation .
-A string for the element you want to reference and a dataset.
+The graph class constructor takes two arguments, a string for the element you want to reference and a dataset.
 ```javascript
 var dataset = [
     {x: 0, y:0},